 Generalized Anxiety Disorder:

-It is a constant failure to speak in specific situations, such as work or school, even when you can speak in other situations where you feel yourself to be at ease, such as at home and with close family members.
+This is a failure to speak in specific situations, such as work or school, even when you can speak in other situations where you feel yourself to be at ease, such as at home and with close family members.
 This can interfere with social functioning and is usually observed to occur from early childhood.

-It is commonly known as social phobia and involves high levels of fear, anxiety and escaping of from social gatherings due to feelings of humiliation, self-consciousness and concern about being judged or perceived negatively by others.
+It is commonly known as social phobia and involves high levels of fear, anxiety, and escaping of from social gatherings due to feelings of humiliation, self-consciousness, and concern about being judged or perceived negatively by others.